Tips for Putting Your Food Processor to Work

-It is advised to use the pulse function for mincing, chopping, and grinding food in the food processor.
+It is advised to use the pulse function of food processor for mincing, chopping and grinding food in the food processor.
 This is because of the fact that pulsing offers more control as compared to processing.
 The results are more even as the ingredients are redistributed just like stirring.

 5. Working with the Shredding Disk

 For shredding, it’s easier to work with ingredients that are firm as compared to those that are soft.
 For shredding soft ingredients like cheese, it’s best to used them chilled.
 Moreover, cleaning the shredding disk would be easier if vegetable oil is sprayed prior to using it.

 6. Pureeing, Kneading, and Mixing

 For kneading dough and making batters, one must be careful in terms of the order of ingredients.
 For pureeing and mixing, it’s better to use a spatula for scraping down the work bowl and ensuring a homogenized mixture.